aharonium/opensiddur.org/posts/posts/havinenu-a-short-form-of-the-amidah-by-shmuel-bar-abba-adapted-by-zalman-schachter-shalomi-via-joseph-stern_(joseph-frederick.stern_2018-08-08).html.md

 <td style="vertical-align:top;" width="36%">
 <div class="english">
-Grant us understanding, YHVH our elo'ah, to know your ways, and circumscribe our minds so that we may fear you,[foot]or, 'that our predatory inclination may be tempered by you.' --ANV[/foot] and forgive us so that we may be redeemed, and keep us far from our suffering,
+Grant us understanding, YHVH our <em>elo'ah</em>, to know your ways, and circumscribe our minds so that we may fear you,[foot]or, 'that our predatory inclination may be tempered by you.' --ANV[/foot] and forgive us so that we may be redeemed, and keep us far from our suffering,